Seir Kieran GAA: Club of the year

-Five years of frustration, 1989 to 1993

-The County Finals of 1989 and 1991
+County finals of 1989 and 1991

 Seir Kieran retained their Senior Hurling League title in 1989, beating Lusmagh on 14 May by 3-13 to 1-10.
 Since the inception of the SHL, the winners had always gone on to win the championship as well.
 However, this was not the way it turned out in 1989, and it was Lusmagh who would emerge on top in October.
 The Clareen side started the championship with wins over Kinnitty (28 May), and Kilcormac/Killoughey (17 September, by a two-point margin), which was enough to qualify for the semi-finals – and to make the last match in the group stages just a formality.
 This third-round game took place against St Rynagh's on 24 September.
 Two goals from Pat Mahon and 0-7 from Johnny Dooley meant that Seir Kieran led for most of the way, until Declan Fogarty's last-minute goal swung it (St Rynagh's 3-9, Seir Kieran 3-8).
 In the semi-final against Birr, Seir Kieran contained Birr dangerman Ray Landy reasonably well, until Landy scored the townsmen's only goal two minutes from time (Seir Kieran 3-10, Birr 1-9).
 In the final on 22 October 1989, an exciting game of great intensity teetered first one way and then another.
 Lusmagh scored 0-6 from play in the last 20 minutes, to cut the defending champions' lead to two points.
 In the last minute of play, John Kelly scored a goal for the Reds.
 Pat Horan blew the long whistle soon after, and Lusmagh (trained by Joachim Kelly and captained by Jim Troy) had deservedly won their first Title by 1-11 to 1-10.

 Seir Kieran reached the Senior Hurling League Final for the third time in succession on 22 April 1990, only to lose by four points to a fast-maturing Birr side.
 The black and amber also failed to qualify for the last stages of the 1990 Senior Hurling Championship.
 A 0-12 to 0-10 loss to St Rynagh's in the opening round was made up for by impressive wins over Birr (2-13 to 0-10) and Kinnitty (4-15 to 0-11).
 However, Birr had regrouped to beat St Rynagh's and force a three-way play-off, involving those two teams and Seir Kieran.
 In the first leg of this play-off, on 18 September 1990 at Rath, Birr shocked Seir Kieran by 0-12 to 1-6 to qualify for the semi-finals.
 Liam Coughlan the goalkeeper gave the one flawless display, in a Clareen defence much more troubled than for a long time past.
 The losers had to play St Rynagh's again on 23 September, with the other Semi-final slot at stake.
 Despite seeming to be in control for most of the way, Seir Kieran conceded 1-3 in the last four minutes and were eliminated by 2-9 to 1-10.